mitsu1210/essbaseworkshop/Lab300/LabGuide300.md

 ### Step 2: Establish connection from Oracle Autonomous Database and Oracle Integration Cloud

 Creating a connection between an Oracle Autonomous Database and Oracle Integration Cloud is a very similar process to creating a connection between our MySQL database and OIC.
-Within our ADW instance, we have already created some tables that will be used later in this lab.

 Click on the same create button under the Connections tab and search for your respective Oracle Autonomous Database, either Autonomous Transaction Processing or Autonomous Warehouse.
-In this lab, we chose an Oracle Autonomous Transaction Processing database.

 ![](./images/6.png "")